eliot-akira/mbob/README.md

       in: $src/index.js
       out: $dest/$name.js

-      # js entry doesn't need to watch files, because watchify takes care of it
+      # js entry doesn't need to watch files, because watchify

       # watch: $src/**/*.js
     }
   }
 }

-# static file server
+# Static file server

 serve: {

-  # serve from this directory
+  # Serve from this directory

   from: $dest

-  # localhost port
+  # Serve at localhost port

   port: 3000

-  # reload when watchify compiles a js bundle
+  # Reload when js bundle is compiled

   reload: [
     $dest/*.js
+  ]

+  # Reload CSS when css bundle is compiled
+  # This will apply new styles without reloading the browser

+  reloadCSS: [
+    $dest/*.css
   ]
 }
 ```